 Look for patterns in their credit history.
 Do they get credit cards, charge them up, and then stop paying?
 Do they have multiple cell phone accounts they never paid?
 What about utility collection accounts?
 How will they put utilities in their name?

 During a tenant credit check, look at the total amount of credit payments, including every “above-the-table” debt, such as car payments, credit card minimums, and student loans.

 You might require applicants to have an income equal to three times your rent.
 But what happens if they meet that requirement, but have a ton of credit card and student loan monthly payments?

 Subtract all their monthly payments from their income and then see if the remainder is three times your rent.
 If it isn’t, how will they afford to pay you?

 Credit Report Red Flags

-If you see the following details on a rental applicant’s credit report, it could be a red flag that they have poor financial habits and may not be able to pay rent on time, if at all.
+Even if your rental applicant has a 600-plus credit score, you can benefit from examining the credit report in detail.
+If you see the following, it could be a red flag that they have poor financial habits and may not be able to pay rent on time, if at all.

 - Car repossessions

 - Collection accounts, meaning the company that once owned it deemed it uncollectable and decided to take a loss rather than hold onto the debt

 - Accounts that were never paid off and were instead closed with a balance or sent to collections